 Objective 2023: The objective of the Group is to extend its action throughout Quebec by developing a partnership with at least one hospital per region by 2023.

 “Mr. Sirois and Ms. McPeak have achieved a major accomplishment by bringing together the four major hospitals active in breast cancer.
 With the Programme Accès-recherche, other regional centers will join and will be able to integrate high-level clinical research programs into their treatments.”

-Dr. André Robidoux, Original Chair of the Executive Scientific Committee, Surgical Oncologist, CHUM
+Dr. André Robidoux, Founding President of the Executive Scientific Committee, Surgical Oncologist, CHUM